Complete Guide To Visiting Gyeongbokgung Palace In Seoul

 HOW TO GET TICKETS / SKIP THE LINE AT GYEONGBOKGUNG

 You can purchase your Gyeongbokgung palace ticket at any of the four entrances.
 A regular ticket costs 3,000 won.
 Groups of 10 or more get a discount and pay 2,400 won each.
 Children ages 7 to 18 pay 1,500 won, while groups of 10 or more pay only 1,200 won each.
 However, if you wear hanbok, the Korean traditional dress, there is no Gyeongbokgung palace entrance fee and you can enter for free.
 This also means, you won’t have to line up to purchase tickets, but can simply skip the line and enter.
+I highly recommend booking a guided Gyeongbokgung Palace tour.
+This allows you to learn more about the palace and the individual rooms and halls inside the complex.
+There aren’t too may signs and explanations so a guide can fill those gaps.
+Recommended tours at Gyeongbokgung Palace in

 - Gyeongbokgung Hanbok Photoshoot Experience